 A Little History

 Historically, the term Fine Art goes back long before photography and was applied to all types of paintings and sculptures.
 Who could possibly say that the works of Michelangelo and Leonardo da Vinci are not Fine Art?

 It is easy to see how this would apply to the countless number of famous artworks throughout history.
 This brings us to “How do we apply the term Fine Art to photography”?

-The first major photography exhibition was hosted in 1858 at London’s South Kensington Museum.
+The first major photography exhibition was hosted in 1858 at London’s South Kensington Museum, now the V & A Museum.
 However, these works were viewed mostly as representations than art.
 It was the early 20th century that saw Alfred Stieglitz and Edward Steichen make photography an important part of the New York art world.